Note: This page links to longtime major league manager Bobby Cox. For the college coach, click here.

 Cox was signed by the Los Angeles Dodgers for a $40,000 bonus and spent seven years in the minors with them.
 He spent the 1967 season with the Braves' AAA club, the Richmond Braves.
 Dealt to the Yankees for 1968, he replaced Charley Smith at third base.
 People have disparaged Cox's .229 batting average that year, but it was the heart of the second dead-ball era and his average was actually 15 points higher than the team average of .214.
 In 1969, the team average went up to .235, while Cox went down to .215 and Jerry Kenney became the regular third baseman.
 After his major league playing career, Cox played one season for the Syracuse Chiefs and was a player-manager for the Single A Fort Lauderdale Yankees in 1971 (even appearing in 3 games as a pitcher).
 He then managed one year in Double A and four years in Triple A before coming to the majors as a coach.
 Cox was a member of the New York Yankees coaching staff in 1977, earning a World Series ring.

-He was elected to the Hall of Fame by the Veterans Committee on December 9, 2013 and will be inducted in 2014.
-Contemporary managers Joe Torre and Tony LaRussa were also elected on the same ballot, all three by unanimous vote, and three players were to join them, including Cox's two pitching aces with the Braves, Greg Maddux and Tom Glavine, as well as slugger Frank Thomas.
+He was elected to the Hall of Fame by the Veterans Committee on December 9, 2013 and inducted in 2014.
+Contemporary managers Joe Torre and Tony LaRussa were also elected on the same ballot, all three by unanimous vote, and three players were to join them, including two of Cox's aces with the Braves, Greg Maddux and Tom Glavine, as well as slugger Frank Thomas.
 In 2019, he took part in pre-game ceremonies for the Braves home opener on April 1st, then the next day he reportedly suffered a stroke and had to be hospitalized.
 He recovered, however, and was able to return to his familiar seat at SunTrust Park on September 2nd.
 That season, it was announced he would be inducted into the International League Hall of Fame.

 Cox' nephew, Joe Xavier, played minor league baseball.